AdobeDocs/marketo.en/help/sky/my-token-email-script.md

    >[!CAUTION]
    >
-   >If you're typing in tokens free-form, be sure to check/ activate all corresponding tokens in the tree, or they will be treated as plain text and won't work.
+   >If you're typing in tokens free-form, be sure to check/activate all corresponding tokens in the tree, or they will be treated as plain text and won't work.

 1. Write your script in Velocity.
 Here are some useful resources to help you: